InfLps/PCD/README.md

 PCD features a highly customizable brush engine, allowing you to import or create your own unique brushes.
 Open the brush panel, tap the + icon, and start experimenting!
  * Pattern Import: Select any 1:1 ratio image to act as your brush tip.
  * Masking: Toggle the negative filter to use black/white as a mask to remove the background of your pattern.
  * Spacing: Control the distance between brush stamps.

+> [!NOTE]
-(Note: Setting this below 0.03 may cause performance drops).
+> Setting this below 0.03 may cause performance drops.

 <p align="center">
 <img src="demo-img/pcddemo17.gif" alt="spacingDemo" width="180" title="Spacing">
 </p>